Jqmfg/Notes/IntroToLinux/Chapter4.md

 ### SUMMARY
 ___

-  * GNOME is a popular desktop environment and graphical user interface that runs on top of the Linux OS
+  * GNOME is a popular desktop environment and graphical user interface that runs on top of the Linux OS.
-  * The default display manger for GNOME is called gdm
+  * The default display manger for GNOME is called gdm.
-  * The gdm display manager presents the user with the login screen which prompts for a username and password
+  * The gdm display manager presents the user with the login screen which prompts for a username and password.
-  * Logging out kills all processes in your current X session and returns to the display manager login screen
+  * Logging out kills all processes in your current X session and returns to the display manager login screen.